ahsanalilaghari/flight-delay-predicter/README.md

 # DS9000-FlightDelayPrediction

 ## Data set
-We coulddn't upload the dataset on github due to size limit but we have attached the link to it down below.
-You can reporduce the dataset used by following the data preprocessing steps we followed. https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022/data
+The dataset couldn't be uploaded to GitHub due to size limits, but a link is provided below.
+The dataset can be reproduced by following the data preprocessing steps outlined here. https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022/data

 ## Data Preprocessing
-1. We converted the data into smaller datatypes in the EDA part and removed the unnecessary column.
-All the steps are clearly defined in the EDA file.
+1. Data was converted to smaller datatypes in the EDA file, and unnecessary columns were removed.
+All steps are clearly defined in the EDA file.
-2. Although, when we loaded in the dataset for the modelling part, we realized it got corrupted due to pandas to_parquet method not supporting float16.
-We went back to the EDA file and converted those column to int16 for better support and efficiency.
-This step was performed at the end of the EDA file and we have mentioned it so there.
+2. When the dataset was loaded for the modelling part, it was discovered to be corrupted due to the pandas to_parquet method not supporting float16.
+The EDA file was revisited, and those columns were converted to int16 for better support and efficiency.
+This step was performed at the end of the EDA file and is documented there.
-3. Then we imported the new dataset file and performed some more preprocessing for the modelling.
-Everything is well documented in the jupyter file as well.
+3. The new dataset file was imported, and additional preprocessing was performed for modelling.
+Everything is well documented in the Jupyter file.
-4. After all the preprocessing, now the dataset is ready to be used for performing machine learning.
+4. After all preprocessing, the dataset is ready for machine learning.

+## More details can be found in the Notebooks!